Sebohe/dotfiles/README.md

 ### Commands I always forget

-    ncdu harddrive usage (alternative to df -ha and du -hs)
+    ncdu # harddrive usage (alternative to df -ha and du -hs) pacman -Qo <file> #See which package owns the file